-Here in Devon, we want to work alongside our communities to enable services to be provided in different ways.
+Here in Devon, we want to work alongside our communities to support services to be provided in different ways.

 To help maintain some of these important local services we have had to be radical in looking at different ways of delivering them.
 It is clear that a new partnership with local communities might offer one solution to keeping certain services running – services that we all value.

 We have seen that various areas of the county have different needs, and local capacity to respond varies.
-But we recognise that, where we can, we should let go of some of our responsibilities and devolve them to those local communities who want to take ownership of certain services.
+But we recognise that, where we can, we should support local communities who want to take ownership of certain services.

-We also work with the Community Payback service to enable offenders to give back to the community by spending community service hours maintaining public areas, such as clearing overgrown vegetation from paths, cleaning graffiti and painting fences and railings.
+We also work with the Community Payback service to enable offenders to give back to the community by maintaining public areas, such as clearing overgrown vegetation from paths, cleaning graffiti and painting fences and railings.